India's battle against unneeded medical care finds World Bank support

 The society’s founder, Balram Bhargava, said it was not ideal that Indian doctors adopted the so-called American medicine practice of taking a defensive strategy of doing checkups to avoid patient litigation.

-Some doctors complain unethical behavior is more rampant in the vast sector of private health care providers that capitalize on low spending in the public health system.
+Some doctors complain unethical behaviour is more rampant in the vast sector of private health care providers that capitalise on low spending in the public health system.
 Private health providers have created 80 percent of the new hospital bed capacity in the last decade, according to PwC-NatHealth report.

-Malpractice, such as falsifying patients’ diagnoses to pass unnecessarily high bills on to insurers, led one worker in private health to quit his job in favor of a low-paying government health service job.
+Malpractice, such as falsifying patients’ diagnoses to pass unnecessarily high bills on to insurers, led one worker in private health to quit his job in favour of a low-paying government health service job.

 “I quit because there was dirt there,” said Sunil, who declined to give his last name or the name of the hospital he left.
 “Such practices did not suit my conscience.”

-Arun Gadre, an associate coordinator at the non-profit organization SATHI, is publishing a book featuring interviews with dozens of doctors in the private sector.
+Arun Gadre, an associate coordinator at the non-profit organisation SATHI, is publishing a book featuring interviews with dozens of doctors in the private sector.

 “The medical private sector has stooped to such low levels just to earn money,” Gadre, himself a doctor, said.